Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 The ProjectionExpression describes how to construct a result object out of the columns of a select expression.
 If you think about it, this is almost exactly the same job that the projection expression held in Part IV, the one that was used to build the delegate for the ProjectionReader.
-Only this time, itís possible to reason about projection in terms of the SQL query and not just as a function that assembles objects out of DataReaders.
+Only this time, it‚Äôs possible to reason about projection in terms of the SQL query and not just as a function that assembles objects out of DataReaders.

-Of course, now that Iíve got new nodes, I need a new visitor.
+Of course, now that I‚Äôve got new nodes, I need a new visitor.
 The DbExpressionVisitor extends the ExpressionVisitor, adding the base visit pattern for the new nodes.